Try

 AWS provides machine learning services that enable developers and data scientists to add artificial intelligence to applications, such as object recognition within images and videos, speech recognition, recommendations for personalized experiences, and more.

-Amazon Elasticsearch enables the deployment of an Elasticsearch cluster quickly, which delivers high powered search for both content authoring and content delivery (e.g, to enable browsing and search within your content applications).
+Amazon Opensearch (the open source fork of Elasticsearch) enables the deployment of an Opensearch cluster quickly and easily, which delivers high-powered search for both the content authoring experience (e.g., to find, modify, reuse and repurpose existing content) and content delivery (e.g., to enable faceted navigation, search and content targeting within your content applications).

 Amazon Cognito